 Babies:

-Do not give to babies under 1 year-old because of the honey and a risk of allergic reaction.
+Do not give to babies under 1 year-old unless you make a seperate bottle without honey (because honey carries a risk of allergic reaction under 1 year).
 Instead, bottle a small portion of the recipe before the honey is added.
 Mark that bottle well “For baby: NO honey”.
 Consider adding 1/8-1/4 tsp. to applesauce, etc. at first sign of illness or when exposed.

-*** Quick side note on dosing— elderberry, like anything that initiates an immune response, is promoting inflammation in the body.
-Usually this inflammation is nature’s process for bringing the heat on pathogens and clearing them.
+*** Quick side note — elderberry, like anything that initiates an immune response, is promoting healing inflammation in the body.
+This inflammation is nature’s process for bringing the heat on pathogens and clearing them.

-Two things to note on this— 1.
-It should not be used daily, indefinitely, or even through an entire season.
-Healthy Inflammation should be an acute response.
-Only take elderberry at very first sign of illness or exposure thru illness duration.
+Two things to note — 1.
+For some, it should not be used daily, indefinitely, or through an entire season.
+Healthy Inflammation should be an acute (sudden) response.
+Take elderberry at the very first sign of illness or exposure, otherwise, feel free to take a tsp. here and there several times a week during high flu season.

 Are you nursing?